 The principle duties and objectives of a board of directors are to:

-B. Ensure that the business complies with its statutory duties – for example remaining able to pay its bills, complying with company law, health and safety etc.
+B. Ensure that the business complies with its statutory duties.
+For example remaining able to pay its bills, complying with company law, health and safety etc.

 The directors of a business are its ‘controlling mind’ in that they set the framework in which the business operates.
-They set the policy and direction whilst management then deliver the results within that policy and direction.
+They set the policy and direction.
+Whilst management then deliver the results within that policy and direction.

 The responsibilities of a board of directors are fundamentally different from those of the management of a business.
 In a very simple sense:

-In our example above, management would then report its progress to the board on a regular basis and the board will hold management to account for its delivery.
+As displayed above, management would then report its progress to the board on a regular basis and the board will hold management to account for its delivery.

 Theory is all well and good, but practice is a little more complicated, especially where the business is owner-managed as you are wearing multiple hats which you might need help putting on and taking off.